 Mr. Bean wins a trip to Cannes where he unwittingly separates a young boy from his father and must help the two come back together.
 On the way he discovers France, bicycling, and true love, among other things.

-Jon Arbuckle travels to the United Kingdom, and he brings his cat, Garfield, along for the trip.
-A case of mistaken cat identity finds Garfield ruling over a castle, but his reign is soon jeopardized by the nefarious Lord Dargis, who has designs on the estate.
+Jon and Garfield visit the United Kingdom, where a case of mistaken cat identity finds Garfield ruling over a castle.
+His reign is soon jeopardized by the nefarious Lord Dargis, who has designs on the estate.